 Evidently the key agency that learners bring to tutoring is how they pose timely questions and how they build upon responses to those questions.
 Such dialogues are characterised by an indirectness on the part of a tutor, a style to be contrasted with those more didactic methods whereby information is ‘directly’ transmitted, or perhaps exchanged in single IRF sequences.
 Such indirectness is typically motivated by recognition that learners should gain ownership of the knowledge that emerges; in other words, that tutoring should facilitate a degree of knowledge construction.
 Yet there is a tension here: one that arises from tutor/learner partners necessarily differing in their knowledge-bearing status.
 The learner must recognise a format for interaction that the tutoring ‘contract’ requires.
 In particular, that the response from their tutoring guide need not imply inquiry closure.
 But, also, that the learner’s frank and accurate feedback on emerging understanding is something expected by that guide.

 Being a skilful participant within the tutoring contract is evidently a big challenge.
-Nevertheless, it is important to stress that recognition of the contract and what it requires is present very early in life.
-Young children understand how the format of questions and responses can have a fluid, open-ended, or incomplete quality.
+Nevertheless, it is important to stress that recognition of the contract and some what it requires is present very early in life.
+Young children understand how the format of questions and responses with a tutoring adult can have a fluid, open-ended, or incomplete quality.
 There is evidence that parents of pre-school children frequently exercise the open-ended questioning of this ‘tutoring contract’ (Yu, Bonawitz and Shafto, 2019).
 Those authors describe parental exchanges of this sort as “pedagogical questioning”.
 Given that it is so widely applied, it must surely have been perceived to work.
 In which case, even very young children must be presumed comfortable managing the following two tensions: why they are being asked questions by others who are clearly knowledgeable, and why those same informed others sometimes give incomplete answers to the child’s own questions.

 In other research (Yu, Landrum et al 2018), the learning consequences of preschool children’s differing responses to this domestic and pedagogical questioning were evaluated.
 This involved studying whether the indirect questioning strategy was as effective as direct instruction in transferring information.
 In their study this involved information relating to a child’s interest in the functioning of a toy.
 First, pedagogical questioning was shown to be as effective as direct telling for achieving understanding.
 And, second, it was shown that such ‘indirect’ instruction did not – unlike direct instruction – discourage children’s further and independent exploration of the toy.
 Moreover, when questioning about the toy’s functioning was by a naïve adult observer (i.e., someone who clearly did not know how the toy worked), then the questions asked by those adults were less likely to be successful as instruction.
 So even though the questioning could be understood as ‘pedagogical’, the children understood that this did not fit what they knew about the speaker.

 These authors suggest that their pattern of results indicates that even very young children could actively “infer an intention to teach” in others.
 Such a conclusion complements claims made elsewhere that a sensitivity to the existence of pedagogical communications may be a distinctive characteristic of the human species (Csibra, 2007; Csibra and Gergely, 2009).
 The tutorial contract is recognised at the start of life and is variously cultivated as experience grows.
-It is reasonable to suggest that one consequence of research on tutoring as an early act of learning is that it has given credibility to this important claim.
+It seems that one consequence of research on tutoring as an early act of learning is that it has given credibility to this important claim.
 The claim is important both because it suggests our inherent sensitivity to the signals of intended pedagogy.
-But also, because the existence of such sensitivity invites research on how it is then elaborated – through increasing participation in occasions of interactive pedagogy.
+But also, because the existence of such sensitivity invites research on how it is then elaborated – through the learner’s increasing participation in occasions of interactive pedagogy.

 4) How tutoring works: distributed cognition